samanth4caballer0/pallet_detector_perceptor/README.md

 - color_in_roi_perceptor
 - baseline_pair_perceptor

-The nodes are called perceptors because the detectors word is reserved for the c++ classes that actually contain the code that detects stuff.

 # Frames

-The published detections are referenced to the platform frame.
-The X axis of the detected target object (marker, ...) is normal to the target object surface, pointing to the observer.
-The Z axis of the detected object is pointing up from the object, and the Y axis fulfills the right hand rule Z x X = Y.
+Published detections are referenced to `robot_frame` (typically `platform`).

+The target pose convention is:

+- X axis points normal to the target surface, towards the observer
+- Z axis points up from the object
+- Y axis follows the right-hand rule: `Z x X = Y`

 # ROS API